 Some students at the College may have a physical or mental impairment, chronic medical condition or a Specific Learning Difficulty (SpLD) which would count as a disability as defined by the Equality Act (2010) that is, "a physical or mental impairment which has a long-term and substantial effect on your ability to carry out normal day-to-day activities".
-It is for such conditions and SpLDs that Disability and Dyslexia Services can put in place adjustments, support and exam access arrangements.
+It is for such conditions and SpLDs that Disability and Dyslexia Services (DDS) can put in place adjustments, support and exam access arrangements.
 Please note that a "long-term" impairment is one that has lasted or is likely to last for 12 months or more.

 If you have a disability or SpLD you must register with the Disability and Dyslexia Services Office for an assessment of your needs before adjustments, support and exam access arrangements (') can be put in place.
-There is a process to apply for special arrangements for your examinations - these are not automatically put in place.
+There is a process to apply for special arrangements for your examinations - these are not automatically put in place and there is a deadline in term 2 for these to be arranged.
 Disability and Dyslexia Services can discuss this process with you when you register with them.
 Please see section 2 above for further guidance about registering with the Disability and Dyslexia Services Office.

-Please note that if reasonable adjustments, including exam access arrangements, have been put in place for you during the academic year, the Sub-board will not make further allowance in relation to your disability or
+Please note that if reasonable adjustments, including exam access arrangements, have been put in place for you during the academic year, the Sub-board will not make further allowance in relation to your disability or SpLD.